susuhahnml/asp-game-strategies/README.md

 The game play and search for examples is done using [clingo](https://potassco.org/clingo/).
 These two systems are connected using python to learn strategies via self-play.

-The idea for this project is mainly based on the paper ["Learning weak constraints"](https://www.imperial.ac.uk/media/imperial-college/faculty-of-engineering/computing/public/1718-ug-projects/Elliot-Greenwood-Learning-Player-Strategies-using-Weak-Constraints.pdf) by *Elliot Greenwood*, and further inspired by the [work](https://github.com/921kiyo/symbolic-rl) of *Kiyohito Kunii* in learning hard constraints via inductive logic programming .
+The idea for this project is mainly based on the paper ["Learning weak constraints"](https://www.imperial.ac.uk/media/imperial-college/faculty-of-engineering/computing/public/1718-ug-projects/Elliot-Greenwood-Learning-Player-Strategies-using-Weak-Constraints.pdf) by *Elliot Greenwood*, and was further inspired by the [work](https://github.com/921kiyo/symbolic-rl) of *Kiyohito Kunii* in learning hard constraints via inductive logic programming .
 We will explore some of the proposed future work ideas proposed by these authors while reimplementing the the overall frameworks.

 ### Methodologies